Biden ties Republican in race for Va. governor to Trump

 How much help Biden will offer McAuliffe is unclear, though.
 The president has seen the percentage of Americans approving of his job performance fall after the chaotic U.S. withdrawal from Afghanistan, and amid an economy that remains far from fully healed as the nation continues to struggle with the coronavirus pandemic.

-Biden defended his record on Tuesday night, rehashing some of his old arguments with Trump.
-He said that while Trump presided over a loss of American jobs, the Biden administration has overseen a surge in job creation, and also touted the strength of the stock market on his watch, a nod to one of Trump’s favored metrics for success.
+Biden defended his record Tuesday night, rehashing some of his old arguments with Trump.
+He said that while Trump presided over a loss of American jobs, the Biden administration has overseen a surge in job creation, and also touted the strength of the stock market on his watch — a nod to one of Trump’s favored metrics for success.

 “We’re on the right track, but we’ve got more to do,” Biden said.